Skip to main content

 ASAN promotes understanding of neurodiversity and self-advocacy among autistics.
 The organization has many college-related initiatives, including Navigating College: A Handbook on Self Advocacy, and the Autistic Scholars Fellowship Program.

-Diversity Abroad The mission of Diversity Abroad is to ensure that students from diverse economic, educational, ethnic and social backgrounds are aware, have equal access and take advantage of the benefits and opportunities afforded through global education exchanges.
+Diversity Abroad: The mission of Diversity Abroad is to ensure that students from diverse economic, educational, ethnic and social backgrounds are aware, have equal access and take advantage of the benefits and opportunities afforded through global education exchanges.

-Center on Postsecondary Education and Disability
+Collaborative on Postsecondary Education and Disability

 With campus chapters across the country, this organization works to provide information and support to students living with diabetes.